-- 1. Use the bdf command to determine the free disk space on each mounted file system. - 2.
+- Use the df -h command to determine the free disk space on each mounted file system. - 2.
 From the display, identify a file system that has appropriate free space.
 The file system that you identify can be a local file system, a cluster file system, or an NFS file system on a certified NAS device. - Note the name of the mount point directory for the file system that you identified.